sturgill/tiny_png/README.md

 ## What Does This Gem Do

-TinyPNG has opened up a private beta for programmatically calling using their services.
+TinyPNG has opened up a private beta for programmatically using their services.
 Before this API was introduced, TinyPNG could only be used from their [web interface](http://www.tinypng.org).
 And while their homepage is cool and all, manually uploading and saving files is a less-than-enjoyable process.
 The kind of process a computer was made to do for you.
 Ergo this gem.